KevinDepedri/Automated-Planning/README.md

 - Guide to install all the needed material to run the code (this readme)

 Description of the 5 different tasks:
   - Task 1: Basic structure of the problem developed in PDDL.
 Here we have a robotic agent which is appoited to bring the required supplies to some injured people.
-To run this task FastDownard planner is required.
+To run this task FastDownward planner is required.
   - Task 2: Extension of the previous problem developed in PDDL.
 Here the robotic agent has at its disposal a carrier which allows to transport supplies in a more efficient way.
-To run this task FastDownard planner is required.
+To run this task FastDownward planner is required.
   - Task 3: Conversion of task 2 from PDDL to HDDL.
 Here tasks and methods are introduced and made compatible with the previously developed actions.
 To run this task Panda planner is required.
   - Task 4: Extension of task 2 to temportal domain.
 All the actions have been updated with a specific duration and with some time constraints.
 The goal is obtained minimizing the required time.
 To run this task Optic planner or TemporalFastDownward planner is required.
   - Task 5: Extension of task 4 to a more sophisticate planner which allows to define a C++ code for each action.
 Once a plan is obtained (minimizing the time required) it is possible to run the plan, simulating the behavior of the proposed solution.
 The simulation is based on the implemented C++ codes.
 To run this task ROS2 and PlanSys2 are required.